University of Auckland logo

 When you have selected Turnitin, more options will appear on screen.
 We recommend the following settings: Select ‘Store submissions in’ as Standard paper repository.
 Make you ‘Compare submissions against’: Student repository, Website content, Periodicals, journals and publications.
 The ‘Similarity Report’ should: Exclude bibliographic materials and quoted materials.

-Canvas screenshot showing the options for Turnitin assignment submissions.
+Canvas Turnitin assignment submissions.

 Finally, you can choose whether you want students to be able to see their ‘Similarity report’ immediately, delayed, or never.
 It is worth considering whether you want your students to be able to receive this feedback so they have the opportunity to correct the issues and resubmit during the assessment period, or if you do not want them to receive such feedback at all.

-Canvas screenshot showing the Turnitin Similarity Report options
+Canvas Turnitin Similarity Report options

 The Turnitin Similarity Report can be accessed through Canvas’ SpeedGrader when marking assignments.